 Rick was wondering with his third question, what’s okay and what’s not.
 Since we don’t want to damage our relationships, when does our jealous behavior cross the line?

-Going through your partner’s phone, mail, emails, or social media accounts without her permission is not okay.
-Incessant questioning about where she was or who she was with, accusing her of giving attention to others, or checking up on her is going to feel controlling.
-Similarly, doing something that might prevent her from going out, like taking her car keys, money, makeup, or clothing will violate her sense of being an individual, free to make her own choices.
+Going through your partner’s phone, mail, emails, or social media accounts without his or her permission is not okay.
+Incessant questioning about where they were or who they were with, accusing them of giving attention to others, or checking up on them is going to feel controlling.
+Similarly, doing something that might prevent them from going out, like taking their car keys, money, or clothing will violate their sense of being an individual, free to make his or her own choices.
 Any of these are going to really harm our relationship.

 In a healthy relationship, both individuals should encourage each other to have outside friends of any gender.

-Yes, these interactions could even include people who might be attracted to your partner or people who she finds attractive.
+Yes, these interactions could even include people who might be attracted to your partner or people who they find attractive.
 These situations are the ones most likely to make us uncomfortable, but we must allow them.
-If you are really worried about her faithfulness, talk with her about how you are feeling.
+If you are really worried about your partner’s faithfulness, talk with them about how you are feeling.
 Approach it as a conversation rather than an accusation.